SoftwareAG/c8y-docs/content/apama/analytics-introduction-bundle/diagnostics.md

 Enhanced diagnostics information is provided in a ZIP file named *diagnostic-enhanced&lt;timestamp&gt;.zip* and includes the following information:

 - Contains what is in the above-mentioned *diagnostic-overview&lt;timestamp&gt;.zip* file.
-- In addition, it includes requests that are more expensive and may significantly slow down the correlator, including EPL memory profiler snapshots and contents of queues.
+- In addition, it includes requests that are more resource-intensive and may significantly slow down the correlator, including EPL memory profiler snapshots and contents of queues.

 The following endpoints are also available for REST requests.
 These require authentication as a user with READ permission for "CEP management":